-I started early, every morning.
-Ended late each night.
-I went to school at a local catholic church, I played piano from the church organist, and took gymnastics at the YMCA.
+I started early, every morning and ended late each night.
+I studied at a local Catholic school, I went to church every weekend, learned how to play the piano from the church organist, and took gymnastics at the YMCA.
 Studying, practicing piano, and exercise took up most of my time, with local friends making shacks in the woods in the summer and going ice skating in the winter.
 Regular stresses of childhood where there too, but the insight I gained from all of them have come in useful in navigating the complex and often stress job of parenting today.

 While I was learning, my parents worked to make sure I was keeping up good grades.
 My father would sit with me each night to learn math and piano.
 He also built our house from the ground up, and then went on to build us a summer home in the nearby Laurel Highlands of Pennsylvania.
 What an amazing testament he was to what we can do if we just put out mind and effort towards something important.

 I started at Carnegie Mellon University as a young and eager high-school freshman, in the Pre-Conservatory Piano and voice program.
 I studied with piano greats from Russia and the world over, performed in piano recitals and concert choirs.
 After high school, I studied health science, of which I hold a bachelors degree, and gained a masters degree in occupational therapy, so I could combine my love of the the arts with meaning work to assist children in trauma and rehabilitation.
 By the end of my studies, I had come full circle.
 The arts, music, teaching and healing were my work.